 When looking at the purposes of serious gaming and the Holodeck concept and the ways in which they support these purposes, there clearly are a number of similarities: simulation, experimentation and interaction and engaging people in an alternative reality.
-At GPR, serious gaming was seen as a tool that might be used during the experience phase of a Holodeck session, as discussed in section 5.3.1.
+At GPR, serious gaming was seen as a tool that might be used during the experience phase, of a Holodeck session, discussed in section ....
 At the same time, the idea of a Holodeck environment as a place where the fantasy that is created in a serious game might reach beyond the edges of a computer monitor, or where gaming could immediately be combined with an appropriate introduction and reflective discussion, seems to be a useful addition to the concept of serious gaming.

 In this chapter, the concepts of serious gaming and the Holodeck will be compared to discover ways in which they may support each other and ways in which they differ.
 In section 6.1, the added value a Holodeck might provide to serious gaming will be discusses, whereas in section 6.2, the discussion will be reversed and the added value serious gaming might provide to a Holodeck will be examined.
-Finally, in section 6.3, the discussion will focus on the effects a Holodeck may have on the usability of assessment methods for serious games that were discussed in Chapter 3.
+Finally, in section 6.3, the discussion will focus on the effects a Holodeck may have on the possibilities for assessment and the measurement of effectiveness of a serious game, as they were discussed in chapter 3.
 Before the discussion on these topics is started however, it is useful to make a distinction between the dynamic and static use of a Holodeck and the ways in which it may provide a simulation.